10darts/documentation/tutorials/web/setup.rst

 ..
 [2] Notifications are only shown when the browser is opened.

-Note: Notifications are not shown when user is in "incognito" mode".
+Note: Notifications are not shown when user is in "incognito" mode.

 Platform Preview
 ----------------